Alessandro Mussolini: Political activism and views

 Mussolini entered politics in 1873 at the age of nineteen as a revolutionary socialist militant.
 In 1874, Mussolini took part in political disturbances in Predappio, Italy.
 Mussolini became a member of local government and was known by authorities for controversy and political violence against opponents.
 Mussolini was ill-tempered towards his opponents and in 1878, police warned Mussolini to cease threatening his opponents with the destruction of their property.
 He was arrested in 1878 on the suspicion of taking part in revolutionary activities and remained under house arrest until authorities released him in 1882 so that he could attend his marriage to Rosa Maltoni.

-Mussolini believed that the government should control the mode of production, that working conditions needed to be improved, and supported the creation of a society run by the working-class.
+Mussolini believed that the government should control the mode of production and that working conditions needed to be improved, and supported the creation of a society run by the working-class.

 Mussolini held Italian nationalist sentiments and idolized Italian nationalist figures with socialist or humanist tendencies such as Carlo Pisacane, Giuseppe Mazzini and Giuseppe Garibaldi.
 Alessandro Mussolini's political outlook combined the views of anarchist figures like Carlo Cafiero and Mikhail Bakunin, the military authoritarianism of Garibaldi, and the nationalism of Mazzini.